efueger/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/03_Lists.md

 # Managing Lists

-Whenever using the ORM to fetch records or navigate relationships you will receive an [api:SS_List] instance commonly as either [api:DataList] or [api:RelationList].
+Whenever using the ORM to fetch records or navigate relationships you will receive an [api:SS_List] instance commonly as either [api:SilverStripe\ORM\DataList] or [api:RelationList].
 This object gives you the ability to iterate over each of the results or modify.

 ## Iterating over the list.